 It’s important to remember that some lenders won’t accept a gifted deposit – for example, a loan from your family or relatives – as ‘genuine savings’ and have strict policies around only genuine savings.
 So it's a good idea to do your research before assuming that a gifted deposit would secure you a loan.

 At Pepper Money, we accept 100% gifted deposits on a majority of products; however an assessment of your individual circumstances and eligibility based around your credit/repayment history, employment, income, and existing debt is still required.
 Other forms of deposits, such as a second mortgage, private loan and non-genuine savings may also be accepted.
-To find out more about our home loan products, talk to one of our Lending Specialists today on 13 73 77.
-They're there to help.
+Learn more about the type of savings Pepper Money accepts here.